DrPlantabyte/StarTracks-MCRP/README.md

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (see http://creativecommons.org/licenses/by-sa/4.0/ ).

 You may use this resource pack in your own Minecraft games and may include it in a publically available resource pack or server.
 You are free to redistribute this resource pack however you want.
 You have my permission to change this resource pack and use it in your own works, so long as my name (either "Cyanobacterium", "DrCyano", or "Chris Hall") is listed as a co-author and your derivative work is also licensed under a creative commons license.

+# Credits
+Credit for all sources of Creative Commons compatible 3rd party content.

+## Sounds
+From freesound.org:
+- InspectorJ